arduino/help-center-content/content/About Arduino/Compatible Products/Developing-Compatible-Products.md

 If you want your compatible product to carry a logotype, you should develop your own.
 Your logo should be clearly distinguishable from the Arduino logo, even if your product is derived from the Arduino technology.

 You are not allowed to use the Arduino logo in connection with the compatible product you have developed.
-This includes: printing the logo on the product, on the packaging, on any promotional material advertising your product (including social media).
+This includes: printing the logo on the product, on the packaging, or on any promotional material advertising your product (including social media).

 Modified versions of the Arduino logo are considered trademark violations.